Craig Pindell, Fine Art Photographer

 process)

 As a general rule of thumb, I seldom use the film manufacturers suggested development as my Normal development time and temperature.
 I find the best development time through trial and error, for the best highlight detail on a normal scene (as indicated by the spot meter as the highlight being at Zone VII 1/2 to Zone VIII).
 For N+1, I add 10% development time.
 N-1 is the normal development time minus 10%.
 N-2 is the N-1 time, minus 10%.
+This is a starting point.
+It works for me, but you might find a different time works better for you.

 Film Speed: